 Bridge Climbs around the world, how many do you know?

 Bridge Climbs are rare across the world because it has to have supporting facilities and infrastructures to ensure the safety of general visitors.
 Imagine how is it possible for climbers to walk on ropes and steel if there’s no walkway on the arch or bridge towers.
 In that sense, the Sydney Harbour Bridge does have an advantage because of its arch’s design.
 Besides, weather plays an important role as the condition changes unpredictably up on the top of a bridge, usually, that straddles an open sea with heavy traffic below – That’s why there have been several plans for a climbing tour of San Francisco’s Golden Gate Bridge, but dismissed due to various concerns.

 So here are the other places in the world where you could sign up for a Bridge Climb:

 Brisbane Story Bridge

 Auckland, New Zealand.
-Known for its various exhilarating activities (huh, bungee jump, and sky diving, just to name a few), now that Bridge Climb is also available in the capital city, Auckland.
+Known for its various exhilarating activities (huh, bungee jumping, and sky diving, just to name a few), now that Bridge Climb is also available in the capital city, Auckland.
 While it is not as epic as the entire experience in Sydney, the Auckland Bridge Climb has some good reviews and is described as a rewarding experience.